 - Head over to the AdSense website and sign up for an account.

-- Provide basic information about yourself and your website or YouTube channel.
+- Provide and verify basic information about yourself and your website or YouTube channel.

 - Link your AdSense account to your YouTube channel.